slshen/pdl/README.md

 Most java operators are supported:

 * The binary operators `+ - * / % << >> | & ^` are supported.
 For `+` the
-rules are the same of the `+=` assignment operator described above.
+rules are the same of the `+=` assignment operator described above (i.e. for maps or collections elements are added.)
 For `-`, if the left value is a collection, the right value or values are removed; if the left value is a map, the right value or values are removed; otherwise it's the arithmetic difference of the two values.